chybrydra/note-rest-service/Readme.md

 ### <a name="example-usages"></a> 4.
 Example usages
 ##### Example usages using Postman
+! for Docker Toolbox use docker-machine ip instead of `localhost`.
+Command to find docker-machine ip is `docker-machine ip`.

 (1) Create GET request at ```http://localhost:8084/api/notes``` and send.
 This should return information that no notes were found because no notes were persisted yet.